Cava3/PHPSecureAPISkeleton/README.md

 - **Rate Limiting**: A rate limit is set on the API to prevent brute forcing.
   - 5 login/register requests per minute per IP
   - 5 other requests per second per IP
-- **Confidentiality first**: Accounts and errors are handled with confidentiality in mind.
-  - Possibility for multiple accounts with the same username to prevent information leaks (like "password incorrect" or "username already taken").
-See Sherlock on GitHub for an example of how this can be exploited.
-  - No tracking of the user's IP, only uses the session ID (SID).
-Nothing stored serverside as you have to pass it to each call.
-  - Errors are as generic as possible to prevent information leaks, while still being useful for the client application.
 - **Account Creation/Connection**: Account creation is secured.
 <!-- TODO -->
-  - Username and password are checked for length and characters
+  - Username and password are checked for length and content
-  - Username and passwords are non-unique, but the combination of both is (allows to remove the "username already taken" error message, which is an info leak + allows for multiple accounts with the same username)
+  - Username and passwords are non-unique, but the combination of both is.
+Itallows to remove the "username already taken" error message, which is an info leak + allows for multiple accounts with the same username.
+See Sherlock on GitHub for an example of how it could be exploited for tracking purposes.